History of Bristol Rovers F.C.: 2020-present

 Following relegation to League Two, there was a large squad overhaul ahead of the new season with manager Joey Barton bringing in fourteen players in the summer window and seeing twenty-one players leave the club.
 The club had a poor start to the season, the lowest point being a 4–1 thrashing by Exeter City in the fourth match of the season in which the hosts scored all four of their goals in the first 24 minutes.
 On 25 September, the club secured a first away win since December 2020 with a last-minute win over Walsall, this win seemingly saving manager Barton from the sack.
 Rovers' form did start to slowly improve toward the end of 2021 and they finished the year in fifteenth position after a 4–2 victory over Rochdale on 11 December, a COVID-19 outbreak in the squad meaning they did not play another league match until 15 January.
 This break seemed to reignite Rovers' season with the club going on a remarkable run of form in the new year with manager Barton being nominated for the Manager of the Month award for January before winning the award for March.
 Inspired by new loan signing Elliot Anderson with fellow January loan signing James Connolly adding what appeared to be the final piece of the puzzle to a solid defensive unit, Rovers continued to climb the table and on 15 March, following a 1–0 win over Colchester United, Rovers found themselves in the play-off positions for the first time in the season.
 Their season culminated in a 7-0 home victory against Scunthorpe to achieve automatic promotion in a dramatic fashion - Northampton's 3-1 victory meant The Gas would need to score all 7 without conceding in order to be promoted by goals scored, with the two sides both being level on points.
 This victory marked the first time Rovers had been in an automatic spot for the entire duration of the season, and ensured that they would play in the EFL League 1 in 2022-23.

+Ahead of the 2023–24 season, a majority share in the club's holding company was purchased by Kuwaiti businessman Hussain AlSaeed.
+In October 2023, the club announced the sacking of Joey Barton, appointing Matt Taylor two months later.
+Following a strong start to his time in charge, seeing him nominated for League One Manager of the Month for December, the season faded away into a fifteenth placed finish.